slashdev/loconet_domotica/README.md

 ## Responding after a programming session

-After a programming session to set some CV values, the system automatically calls the loconet_cv_prog_off_event, which can be overriden by the program via:
+After a programming session to set some LNCVs, the system automatically calls the loconet_cv_prog_off_event, which can be overriden by the program via:

     void loconet_cv_prog_off_event(void);
     void loconet_cv_prog_off_event(void){